enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step2.md

-## Step 1 - Create new repository and initialize a project
+## Step 2 - Cloning an existing repository
 In this step:
+* you'll discover the first step to collaborate with other developers.
-* we will clone locally an existing remote repository in the **version_control_course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
+* you'll clone an existing remote repository in the **version_control_course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
-* we'll create a new project locally
-* we'll sync our local repository with the remote one

 ##### Prerequisites
 * You must have an Enel account and be able to access the Springlab environment.
-* You must have a partner. (*Collaboration* is the key! :-))

 ##### Clone an existing repository
 Your collegaues started a new project few months ago and now want you as developer because they have an huge amount of work.